ansys/pymapdl/doc/source/user_guide/hpc/launch_mapdl_entrypoint.rst

 .. note::
-    PyMAPDL cannot infer the number of CPUs you are requesting from the scheduler, hence you need to specify this value using the ``nproc`` argument.
+    PyMAPDL cannot infer the number of CPU you are requesting from the scheduler, hence you need to specify this value using the ``nproc`` argument.

 The double minus (``--``) common in the long version of some scheduler commands